 European SPES Forum (2005)

 Luk Bouckaert (Catholic University of Leuven) and I initiated the European SPES Forum, which was founded in 2005 in Leuven, Belgium.
 SPES is an acronym for “Spirituality in Economic and Social Life.”
-We define spirituality in broad and pluralistic terms so that the Forum brings together people from different spiritual backgrounds and traditions: Christians, Buddhists, Jews, Muslims and others.
-Our working definition of spirituality is the multiform search for a transcendent or deep meaning of life that connects people to each other and brings them in touch with God or “Ultimate Reality.”
+We define spirituality in broad and pluralistic terms, so that the European SPES Forum brings together people from different spiritual backgrounds and traditions: Christians, Buddhists, Jews, Muslims and others.
+Our working definition says that spirituality is a multiform search for a transcendent or deep meaning of life that connects people to each other and brings them in touch with God or “Ultimate Reality.”
 (The European SPES Forum was renamed as European SPES Institute in 2014.)

-The European SPES Forum offered an alternative, not only to religious fundamentalism but also to materialistic and technocratic humanism (which ignores spirituality, making it an entirely individual and private matter).
+The European SPES Forum offers an alternative, not only to religious fundamentalism but also to materialistic and technocratic humanism (which ignores spirituality, making it an entirely individual and private matter).
 Our alternative is spiritual humanism, which has been defended by European “persoalist” philosophers.
-The European SPES Forum had a focus on experience-based spirituality that succeeds in making a connection between day-to-day activities and the inner, pluriform quest for meaning.
+The European SPES Forum had a focus on experience-based spirituality that succeeds in making a connection between day-to-day activities and the inner quest for meaning.

-In order to fulfill our mission we organized conferences and workshops on a yearly basis and produce the European SPES books.
+In order to fulfill our mission we organize conferences and workshops on a yearly basis and produce European SPES books.
 The first of these books was published in 2007 under the title Spirituality as a Public Good, edited by Luk Bouckaert and me.
-The book contains selected papers of the European SPES Forum founding meeting in Leuven.
-They include “Spirituality in Economics” by Luk Bouckaert (Catholic University of Leuven), “Ethics Needs Spirituality” by mye, “Homo Spiritualis’ in Business” by Mike Thompson (Good Brand Ltd., London), and “The Search for a World Spirituality” by Diana Schumacher (Schumacher Society, UK).
+The book include papers such as “Spirituality in Economics” by Luk Bouckaert (Catholic University of Leuven), “Ethics Needs Spirituality” by me, “Homo Spiritualis in Business” by Mike Thompson (Good Brand Ltd., London), and “The Search for a World Spirituality” by Diana Schumacher (Schumacher Society, UK).

 Europe-Asia Dialogue (2006)

 Together with Luk Bouckaert (Catholic University of Leuven) and Hendrik Opdebeeck (University of Antwerp), I was working on a project entitled “Spirituality and the Economics of Frugality.”
-We defined frugality as an art de vivre, which implies low material consumption and a simple lifestyle to open the mind to spiritual goods such as inner freedom, social peace and justice, or the quest for God or “ultimate reality.”
+We defined frugality as an “art de vivre“, which implies low material consumption and a simple lifestyle to open the mind to spiritual goods such as inner freedom, social peace, justice, and trascendence.
 Frugality as a conception of the good life has deep philosophical and religious roots in both the East and the West.
 Monks and religious people all over the world practice it in different forms of asceticism, self-restriction or free-chosen poverty (“voluntary simplicity”).
 But even nonreligious philosophers in the tradition of Epicurean or Stoic ethics emphasize that frugal tastes and lasting enjoyment go hand in hand.
 Although for religious ethics frugality is a spiritual virtue, for nonreligious ethics it is a rational virtue for enhancing happiness.

 In economics, the frugal and industrious man has been praised by Adam Smith and promoted by Max Weber as the embodiment of worldly asceticism, the protestant driver of early capitalism.
 But by focusing on the instrumental value of frugality as a means to increase material welfare, they initiated a shift in the meaning of frugality.
 Frugality became related to savings and to investments for enhancing future welfare.
 This instrumentalization of frugality ends paradoxically in its elimination on the economic scene.
 Consumerism and material greed, just the opposite of frugality, are the basic drivers for increasing wealth and lead to an erosion of the intrinsic and spiritual meaning of frugality.